The p-Laplacian operator in oscillating thin domains: Introduction

-In a certain way, we have that the oscillating domain $\Omega^\varepsilon$ ``converges" to the rectangle Hence, we can expect that the solutions of \eqref{problemchanged} should converge to the solution of a limit equation sets in $\Omega$.
+at $\varepsilon=0$.
+Hence, we can expect that the solutions of \eqref{problemchanged} should converge to the solutions of a limit equation sets in $\Omega$.
 Then, since the limit solution will not depend on the variable $x_2$, we will obtain a 1-dimensional equation as result.